We've Won Over £90 Million For Our Clients

 Since the Vidal-Hall and others v Google Inc case changed the data breach claims compensation system in 2015, compensation for non-material damage can now be sought, whether or not there was any material damage suffered.

-Like personal injury claims, compensation for psychological harm can be valued with reference to the Judicial College Guidelines (JCG), with some examples seen in the table below:
+Like personal injury claims, compensation for psychological harm can be valued with reference to the Judicial College Guidelines (JCG).
+The table below contains examples from this, except for the top figure.
+However, the figures you see are not guaranteed.

 Compensation For Financial Loss